ARM-software/arm-trusted-firmware/docs/porting-guide.md

     Defines the maximum number of open IO handles.
 Attempting to open more IO entities than this value using `io_open()` will fail with IO_RESOURCES_EXHAUSTED.

+If the platform needs to allocate data within the per-cpu data framework in BL3-1, it should define the following macro.
+Currently this is only required if the platform decides not to use the coherent memory section by undefining the USE_COHERENT_MEM build flag.
+In this case, the framework allocates the required memory within the the per-cpu data to minimize wastage.

+*   **#define : PLAT_PCPU_DATA_SIZE**

+    Defines the memory (in bytes) to be reserved within the per-cpu data structure for use by the platform layer.

 The following constants are optional.
 They should be defined when the platform memory layout implies some image overlaying like on FVP.